grahamcohen/CathrineMarchenAsmussen/content/videos/04-can-the-dinosaurs-resurrect.md

   Elliot is fascinated by the fact that all life consists of stardust He pursues the dream of recreating dinosaurs with his friend Liam

-  The film is part of the anthology series MY FAITH, in which children of different faiths face recognizable challenges,
+  The film is part of the anthology series MY FAITH, in which children of different faiths face recognizable challenges

   The series consists of ten independent films for all ages (7+)
 filmstriben: